• Skip to primary navigation

 There are several ways to cut a wrap.
 It all depends on your personal preference and how you are eating them.

-• Cut the wrap in half - perfect for lunch boxes or for sharing
+2. Cut the wrap in half - perfect for lunch boxes or for sharing

-• A red tortilla wrap with the ends cut off and cut in half.
+A red tortilla wrap with the ends cut off and cut in half.

-• A red tortilla wrap cut into quarters.
+A red tortilla wrap cut into quarters.

 A turkey wrap cut into quarters standing upright on a white plate.

-Tips for making a wrap
+Tips for making Turkey Wraps

 • Use your favorite sandwich fixings.
 Swap out ingredients you like or have on hand.

 • When making ahead of time, don't add wet or juicy items.
 I only add tomatoes when I am going to eat the wrap right away.
-Otherwise it tends to make the wrap soggy.
+Otherwise, it tends to make the wrap soggy.

 • Don't overfill the wrap.

-• When filling the wrap, don't fill all the way to the sides or the end.
+• When filling the wrap, don't fill it all the way to the sides or the end.
 This makes a messy wrap and the ingredients tend to spill out.

 Turkey wraps cut into small rounds on a white plate.